 Department of Communication Sciences and Disorders -- GORDON W. BLOOD, Head

-Department of Health Policy and Administration -- DIANE BRANNON, Interim Head
+Department of Health Policy and Administration -- MARIANNE HILLEMEIER, Head

-Department of Human Development and Family Studies -- STEVEN H. ZARIT, Head
+Department of Human Development and Family Studies -- DOUGLAS M. TETI, Head

 Department of Nutritional Sciences -- GORDON L. JENSEN, Head